-Vijay Mallya's lawyer files reply to ED notice, court to hear the matter today
+Vijay Mallya's lawyer files reply to ED notice; ED to file rejoinder on Sep 28

 Mumbai, Sep 24: Vijay Mallya's counsel has filed a reply to the Enforcement Directorate's notice which seeks to declare the absconding liquor baron a fugitive economic offender under the new law.
-A special court in Mumbai will hear the matter today at 2.45 pm.
+The Enforcement Directorate will file a rejoinder on September 28 based on Vijay Mallya's reply.

+Rejoinder is the reply by the plaintiff to the counter filed by opposite party in the court.

 A Special Court had on September 3 granted Vijay Mallya's lawyer three weeks to file reply to Enforcement Directorate's notice.